boson-project/functions/tutorial.md

 ```

 ## Local Development

-The `faas create` command also results in a docker container that can be run
+The `faas build` command results in a docker container that can be run
 locally with container ports mapped to localhost.

 ```bash